 - Opportunity to create a community center in Tesuque.

 - Recommendation for community members to form a committee to address land use and development issues in the planning area; to address code education and code enforcement issues; and to otherwise support implementation of the plan as a precursor to forming a Community Organization

 Ordinance 2000-13 will remain in effect until sections pertaining to land use and development are codified as part of a community zoning district and adopted as amendment to the Sustainable Land Development Code

 How to Provide Feedback:

-Please share any questions, thoughts, or suggested edits you may have regarding the draft Community Plan with County planning staff (contact information listed below).
-The County needs your feedback to ensure that the Community Plan reflects community values and preferences.
+Please share any questions or suggestions you may have regarding the Community Plan with County planning staff (contact information listed below).
+The County needs your feedback to ensure our planning processes and plans reflect community values and preferences.